Sambridda/Palm-Oil-System-Design/README.md

 - Wrote **PLC Guide V3.0**, a single consolidated programming reference merging every block of the V1.1 guide with ADA 3.0's simplified core — with a **Reconciliation Log that resolves every register and logic collision between the two explicitly, rather than flagging it**: M4 keeps its Tf-interlock meaning and the PO-stored flag moves to a new address; the single 0.6 × Level + 0.4 × Temperature scoring formula supersedes the old two-variant incumbent/challenger rule; the quadratic Ttarget law supersedes V1.1's linear rung; Heater Staging becomes the sole driver of the three heater coils, avoiding a two-master conflict with the auxiliary stage register.
 - Moved all real-valued arithmetic into the float register family, which removed the 16-bit overflow risk that had forced 32-bit scaling tricks throughout the energy and Tf blocks — same formulas, no scaling.

+### Electrical design and panel build
+- Drew the **full electrical schematic** for the plant and walked the trickier connections through with the technician on site rather than handing over a drawing and hoping it read correctly.
+- Designed the **control panel layout** for the main enclosure and for the three substations.
+- Sized the field wiring on site with a technician against real runs and loads: **0.75 mm² for all logic and 24 V, 1.5 mm² for the gear pump, 4 mm² for the heater circuit.**

 ### Commissioning and calibration
 - Authored a **Commissioning Verification Checklist (Rev. 3)** worked through item-by-item with the technician on the live system, with an explicit tolerance policy: ±5% on calculated and analog quantities, **exact match on anything logical** — valve state, latch behaviour, sequencing, which branch fires — because there is no such thing as a 5% correct interlock.
 A third mark, *Unsatisfactory*, is reserved for test points the PLC Guide does not pin to an exact register, so open questions stay visible instead of being forced into a pass or a fail.
 - Authored the **Site Testing & Calibration** procedure covering RTD, ultrasonic level, VFD-to-flowrate, tank geometry, and oil-node dispense-volume calibration — every table written as a template to travel to site and come back filled in.